Skip to main content

 How do I print in the library?

 Printing costs $.15 per page for black and white and $.50 per page for color.
-Printing MUST be paid using your Express funds on your Ole Miss ID card (No Flex or Cash option available). https://libraries.olemiss.edu/technology/print-copy-and-scan/
+Printing MUST be paid using your Express funds on your Ole Miss ID card (No Flex or Cash option available).
+Print, Copy and Scan here.

 read more